-In 2001 WP Puppet Theatre faced this very challenge and, as a result, launched PUPPET POWER.
+In 2001 W.P.
+Puppet Theatre Society, wanting to expand our performance and education practice, took up this very challenge and, as a result, launched PUPPET POWER.

 He made a wooden spoon puppet representing his mother, when all the other kids made puppets of themselves.
 Joseph is one of a busy family of six children.
 He wishes he could have more of his Mum’s attention.

 She stepped out of her fear to grow as an artist and as a person.

 Who guided 60 grade two students to make over 100 puppets, all with their own individual personalities, and produce movies such as “Nicolas Makes Fun of John” and “No Standing on Chairs in the Lunchroom”.